34 Sights in Wiesbaden, Germany (with Map and Images)

 Kaiser-Friedrich-Therme Oliver Abels (SBT) / CC BY-SA 3.0

-The Kaiser-Friedrich-Therme, originally called Kaiser-Friedrich-Bad, is a historic thermal bath in Wiesbaden, Germany, built between 1910 and 1913 by the architect A. O. Pauly in the Art Nouveau style.
+The Kaiser-Friedrich-Therme, originally called Kaiser-Friedrich-Bad, is a historic thermal bath in Wiesbaden, which was built in the years from 1910 to 1913 according to a design by the architect A. O. Pauly in Art Nouveau style.
 The bath is fed by the Adler Spring, the second largest thermal spring in Wiesbaden after the Kochbrunnen.
 Its water has a temperature of 64.6 °C.

 Wikipedia: Kaiser-Friedrich-Therme (DE)